How Do I Arrange For a Baptism?

 At the bottom of this page is more information about baptism.
 If you have additional questions, please contact our church office.

-To make a request for Baptism, please fill out the form below.
+To make a request for Baptism, please click the button below.

 What the Bible Says About Baptism

 Lutheran Christians believe what the Bible teaches -- that a person is saved by God’s grace alone through faith in Jesus Christ alone (Ephesians 2:1-10, Romans 1:16-17).

 We believe that Baptism is one of the miraculous "Means of Grace" God provides to bring about such faith.
 We call them "Means of Grace" because they are the means God uses to bring His grace into our hearts and lives.